Vimux/Mainroad/exampleSite/content/docs/faq.md

 1. Replace the color in variable to your preferred at the beginning of both scripts.
 Beware, you should use full six-digit Hex triplet notation (e.g., `#E22D30`) to make it work properly.

-Go to the root of your project directory in the terminal and execute this two commands accordingly.
+Go to the root of your project directory in the terminal and execute these two commands accordingly.

 ```
 a=#E22D30;a=\\x${a:5:2}\\x${a:3:2}\\x${a:1:2};for i in 98 274 578;do printf $a|dd of=static/favicon.ico bs=1 seek=$i conv=notrunc;done